Walking After 45: How Many Steps Really Help?

 * Why it works: Walking improves nearly every system in the body.
 It enhances cardiorespiratory fitness, lowers blood pressure, improves glycemic control, reduces stress, strengthens bones, and promotes a healthy body weight.

-* The magic number: While 10,000 steps is a great target, research shows significant longevity benefits begin around 7,000-8,000 steps per day.
+* A useful target: While 10,000 steps is a popular goal, research suggests meaningful health benefits begin around 7,000–8,000 steps per day.
 The key is consistency and moving more than you currently do.

 * Pace matters: Walking at a brisk pace (where you can still talk but are slightly out of breath) provides more cardiovascular benefits than a slow stroll.
 Aim for at least 30 minutes of brisk walking per day.

 * How to start: Use a fitness tracker to get a baseline of your current daily steps.
-Then, aim to increase your average by 500 steps per day each week until you reach your goal.
+Then, gradually increase your daily average at a pace that feels sustainable — many people find small weekly increases work well.

 The Science of Walking: More Than Just Steps

-Walking is a low-impact, dynamic activity that engages hundreds of muscles and has a profound effect on our physiology.
+Walking is a low-impact, dynamic activity that engages hundreds of muscles and supports many aspects of our physiology.
 Unlike high-intensity exercise, which is also crucial, walking can be done for long durations without causing excessive stress or requiring extensive recovery.
 This makes it the perfect foundation for an active lifestyle.

 A major study published in JAMA Internal Medicine followed over 16,000 older women and found a clear dose-response relationship between steps per day and mortality risk [1].
 Women who averaged just 4,400 steps per day had a 41% lower mortality rate compared to those who took only 2,700 steps.
 The benefits continued to accrue up to about 7,500 steps per day, after which they leveled off.
 Another study in The Lancet confirmed similar findings in a broader population, showing that taking more steps per day was associated with a progressively lower risk of all-cause mortality, up to a cap of around 8,000-10,000 steps [2].